 Palm Canyon Trail

 Your kids will love exploring the shaded areas under the canopy of the palm trees and the along the cooling shores of Palm Canyon Creek.
-This easy, yet beautiful walk is a great thing to do with kids in Palm Springs on a hot day.
+This easy, yet beautiful walk is one of the best things to do in Palm Springs with kids on a hot day.
 No wonder it is one of the most popular easy hikes in Palm Springs.

 Victor Trail (optional)